 Towards the end of 2017 consideration was being given to testing the single blastpipe under loaded conditions.

 In early 2018 it was disclosed that the locomotive would not run on the main line during the remainder of its current boiler certificate.

 During October the locomotive underwent loaded test runs on the Dartmouth Steam Railway to to test the blastpipe arrangements.
 Despite the tests being successful the decision to delay any main line running until after its next overhaul remains.
 The boiler certificate expires in 2020.

 Towards the end of 2019 the Great Western society revealed that they had decided that they would not be running the locomotives owned by the society on the main line in future.
 As a result the work done on 6023 to reduce its height would be reversed over the winter of 2019/20.

-The expectation is that the locomotive will be taken out of service late in the summer of 2020 when the boiler certificate expires.
+The locomotive will be taken out of service in September 2020 when the boiler certificate expired.

 Even before being overhaul the locomotive has been restored to full height chimney, safety valve bonnet and cab.
 The locomotive will remain on display at Didcot until after the GWR’ 60th anniversary celebrations in 2021.
 No timescale has been established for overhauling the locomotive although it is unlikely to start in the near future.